-While it seems there are a vast array of varying sleep training methods to pick from, many of them are almost identical when you read closely in between the lines.
-Nearly every popular sleep training method involves putting your child down awake, visiting with them in some form or fashion while they protest falling asleep, and ultimately allowing them to fall asleep unassisted.
+While it seems there are a vast array of sleep training methods to pick from, many of them are almost identical when you read closely between the lines.
+Nearly every popular sleep training method involves putting your child down awake, visiting with them in some way while they protest falling asleep, and ultimately allowing them to fall asleep unassisted.
 Read on to find out why sticking to a check-in time when sleep training is VITAL!

 How Often Should I Check-In With My Child?

 When your child is protesting falling asleep unassisted, I would urge you to pick a certain number of minutes for a check-in interval and stick to it.
 This process is then repeated overnight and for naps.